 Genzyme / Sanofi Biopharmaceutical Fellowships

 These two-year Post-PharmD Industry Fellowships are intended to provide a comprehensive experience for Doctor of Pharmacy graduates within the biopharmaceutical industry.
-Currently, five programs across four specialties are offered:
+Currently, ten programs across seven specialties are offered:

 - Global Pharmacovigilance and Epidemiology